snabbco/snabb/README.md

 they're readily accessible to a lot of people.

-The switch is purely user-space and it doesn't depend on networking functionality of the operating system.
+The switch is purely user-space and it doesn't depend on networking functionality from the operating system.
 This buys us a lot of flexibility that we need to put to good use.
 We'll also use nifty tricks to have performance that's at least as good as kernel-based switches.